na-na-hi/renget/archive/pixibots.md

 ### Known issues

-- Standard prompt is not compatible with cards written in first-person POV.
-I was not able to get the model to auto-detect the POV without outright calling it first-person.
-Even then, the model seemed to get confused easily and started talking as {{user}} in responses.
 - Claude 3 is naturally horny.
 This is a known fact.
 There are some measures for mitigating this, but the wording could be improved for better effect.
+Hopefully.

 ### Design notes